Cv-securityIQ/Azure-Integration/Solutions/Commvault Security IQ/README.md

   - Basics:
     - Select the correct subscription and resource group
     - KeyVault name:
-      - Commvault-Integration-KV
+      - Enter the key vault name you want to use.

 ### Create the KeyVault Secrets

-- Go to KeyVault -> "Commvault-Integration-KV" -> Secrets (Under "Objects") -> "Generate/Import"
+- Go to KeyVault -> Key vault created/used above -> Secrets (Under "Objects") -> "Generate/Import"
   - Upload Options:
     - Manual
   - Name: